Madave94/madave94.github.io/_posts/wacv-2025-publication/2025-07-22-paper-label-convergence.md

 This has a major impact on two stages:
 1.  **Model Training:** If a model has a high capacity (meaning it's very large), it can overfit by learning the different interpretations from different annotators.
 If one group of annotators with a specific convention is much larger than others, the model will likely learn their interpretation as the "correct" one.
 While research into handling noisy labels offers some solutions, they don't fully solve the problem.
 2.  **Model Evaluation:** This is where the issue becomes much grimmer.
 No training technique can help here.
 Imagine you have a test set to evaluate a "perfect" dog and cat classifier.
 But in your test data, some dogs are incorrectly labeled as cats, and vice versa.
-Even though your classifier makes perfect predictions, the performance report will say it's not 100% accurate—due to the errors in the labels themselves.
+Even though your classifier makes perfect predictions, the performance report will say it's not 100% accurate; due to the errors in the labels themselves.

 This leads to a concept I call **label convergence**: the highest achievable performance a model can reach, which is inherently limited by the contradictory annotations within the test data.
 It defines a hard upper bound on accuracy that is imposed by the data, not the model.